-08/13/2022 Burkina Faso (International Christian Concern) – ICC has previously reported on the rise in jihadist violence that is taking place across Burkina Faso and Africa’s Sahel region.
-The violence continued in an attack that took place on Tuesday, August 8.
+08/13/2022 Burkina Faso (International Christian Concern) – ICC has previously reported on the rise in jihadist violence occurring across Burkina Faso and Africa’s Sahel region.
+The violence continued in an attack on Tuesday, August 8.

 At least 15 Burkinabe soldiers were killed when their vehicle hit several landmines in the northern region of the country.
 The number of those killed includes a rescue team that hit a second explosive while attempting to help the first vehicle.

-No group has stepped forward to officially claim the attacks.
+No group has stepped forward to claim the attacks officially.

 Amidst the jihadist violence the region continues to experience, church leaders have shared their thoughts on the situation.

 “The security situation in the country is getting worse every day.
 Armed groups are advancing, there are attacks against the army, and the population is subject to its will,” said Fr.
 Etienne Tandamba, a priest of the diocese of Fada N’Gourma, in an interview late last year with RECOWA-CERAO, the Regional Episcopal Conference of West Africa.